 - Molasses Breakfast Cookies

-- Brownies: Prepare recipe as directed but do not cut into servings.
-Double wrap and freeze.
+- Brownies: Prepare the recipe as directed but do not cut into servings – double wrap and freeze.
 To serve, thaw at room temperature, still in the wrapping.
 Once thawed, cut into serving sizes and serve.

-- Cakes: Prepare the recipe as directed and place in an air-tight container.
+- Cakes: Prepare the recipe as directed and place the baked and cooled cake in an airtight container.
 To serve, thaw the cake overnight in the fridge.
 Then allow the cake to come to room temperature for a few hours before serving.

 Note: If possible, freeze cupcakes or cakes unfrosted.
 You can frost them once they have thawed in the fridge.